marudy/web-pro/tools/npm/npm-guide.md

 npm list
 ```

-Print to stdout only the dependencies the first level.
-This command is usefull to check the installed versions of the packages.
+Print to stdout only the dependencies of the first level.
+This command is usefull to check the locally installed versions of the packages.

 ```sh
 npm list --depth=0